Yukon Regional & Sub-regional Plans (such as the Beaver River)

-Peel Watershed: Final consultations completed; we are waiting for the 'What We Heard' report describing the results of the final consultations, and then for the parties involved (Yukon government and the Peel First Nation governments) to finalize a plan.
-(More info at www.protectpeel.ca).
+- Peel Watershed Land Use Plan: Final consultations completed; we are waiting for the parties involved (Yukon government and the Peel First Nation governments) to finalize the plan.
+(More info at www.protectpeel.ca or here).

 There is also a sub-regional land use plan currently underway for the Beaver River Watershed.
 To the best of our knowledge, this is the first time that Sub-regional Land Use Planning has occurred in the Yukon.
 If it's done right, it's a chance to assess the cultural and ecological values of the land, establish the potential impacts of this road and the mining it would enable, and look at opportunities for conservation.
-Please read more here.
+YCS has gathered some pertinant information and media reports here.